(It takes eleven days to go from Horeb to Kadesh Barnea by the Mount Seir road.) — Deuteronomy 1:2

-A colleague of mine once remarked that the second verse in the book of Deuteronomy is the saddest verse in the entire Torah.
-The verse tells us: "It takes eleven days to go from Horeb to Kadesh Barnea by the Mount Seir road."
-What is this information doing here in the first place and what makes this verse so sad?
+I once took a Bible class¸ and when we began studying Deuteronomy, our teacher stated that the second verse of Deuteronomy was the saddest verse in the entire Torah.
+Really?
+The verse simply states a fact: “It takes eleven days to go from Horeb to Kadesh Barnea by the Mount Seir road.”
+How can that possibly be construed as sad?

-The people that Moses addressed at the beginning of Deuteronomy were an entirely new generation.
-The men who left Egypt had all died in the desert on account of the sin of the spies.
-Our verse teaches us that an 11-day journey to Canaan took over 38 years and resulted in a tremendous loss of life.
+The people who Moses addressed at the beginning of Deuteronomy were an entirely new generation.
+The men who left Egypt had all died in the desert as punishment for believing the ten spies.
+Our verse teaches us that what should have been an eleven-day journey to Canaan took over 38 years and a tremendous loss of life.
 And why?
-It all boiled down to a lack of faith in God.
+It all boils down to a lack of faith in God.